 How can I encrypt an unencrypted Amazon RDS DB instance for MySQL or MariaDB with minimal downtime?

 I tried to create an encrypted read replica of my unencrypted Amazon Relational Database Service (Amazon RDS) instance for MySQL or MariaDB.
-However, I received the following error:
+However, I received an error.
+How can I resolve this?

 Amazon RDS has the following limitations for encrypted DB instances: